How to scale your service business with Pipe

 While some companies use Pipe as their only financing tool, it doesn’t have to be the be-all and end-all.
 Every company is different, and Pipe can be layered into your ideal capital stack in whatever way works best for you.

-When you’re at a stage in your company’s journey where your ARR is under $100K, it might not yet be time to Pipe.
-(Equity or loans can be great tools at that stage!)
-But once you’ve got service-market fit and a rinse-and-repeatable growth strategy, Pipe could be just what the doctor ordered if you want to finance growth without taking on more dilution or getting stuck with restrictive covenants and warrants.
+When you’re at a stage in your company’s journey where your annual revenue is under $100K, it might not yet be time to Pipe.
+(Equity or bank loans can be great tools at that stage!)
+But once you’ve got service-market fit and a rinse-and-repeatable growth strategy, Pipe could be just what the doctor ordered if you want to finance growth without taking on more dilution or getting tied up in an old-school lending process.

 In other words?
 Think of Pipe as part of a toolkit that you can use strategically to grow your company on your terms.

 NASDAQ is for equity.
-And now there’s Pipe for recurring revenue.
+And now there’s Pipe for revenue.

-So we know Pipe can help service businesses with hiring more employees, financing M&A deals, and improving customer experience—but let’s take a step back.
+So we know Pipe can help service businesses with hiring more employees, expanding market reach, and improving customer experience—but let’s take a step back.
 How exactly does it all work?
-As the world’s first trading platform for recurring revenue, Pipe allows you to trade your predictable recurring revenue streams for up-front capital to scale your business.
+As the modern capital platform for all revenue, Pipe allows you to trade your predictable revenue streams for up-front capital to scale your business.

 And it’s easy to get started.
 Just sign up and securely connect your banking and accounting systems so Pipe’s algorithm can analyze the health of your business.
 Once you’re connected and approved, you’ll unlock a trading limit and bid price (typically .93-.98 on the dollar) so you know exactly how much capital you can access and what your cost of capital will be.
 When you’re ready, click the “Trade Now” button, and you’ll see money in your account within a day.
 It’s fast, flexible, and transparent.